MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/compute.md

 Compute orchestration solutions enable the efficient management of complex AI tasks across virtual machine clusters.
 Selecting an orchestration tool based on your scheduling, containerization, and scaling requirements helps streamline operations and improves scalability for organizations adopting AI.

 - *Use Azure CycleCloud to access open-source schedulers.* Azure CycleCloud is ideal for using open-source schedulers like Slurm, Grid Engine, or Torque/PBS.
 It offers flexibility in cluster management, customizable configurations, advanced scheduling capabilities, and support for running containerized applications in an HPC environment.
 For more information, see [Azure HPC deployment](https://github.com/Azure/azurehpc#azurehpc).
-Virtual machines deployed as part of the cluster must be configured for AI workload execution.
+Virtual machines within the cluster require configuration for AI workload execution.
+[Azure CycleCloud Workspace for Slurm (CCWS)](/azure/cyclecloud/overview-ccws) offers a managed Marketplace deployment option for Slurm clusters.
+Because setting up and managing Slurm clusters can be complex, CCWS simplifies the process by enabling users to deploy pre-configured Slurm clusters within minutes—no prior knowledge of Slurm or Azure required.

 - *Use Azure Batch for its built-in scheduling features.* Azure Batch provides built-in scheduling features without the need for other software installation or management.
 It has a consumption pricing model and no licensing fees.
 It's suitable if you want to avoid upfront costs.
 Azure Batch provides native support for containerized tasks.
 For a repository that contains an accelerator to deploy Azure batch with best practices, see [Azure Batch Accelerator](https://github.com/Azure/bacc).